Skip to content

 21. Only 33% change their password after a breach

-Of the users with accounts of breached websites, only 33% of them changed their passwords.
+Only 33% of users with accounts on breached websites changed their passwords.
 Unfortunately, the research found that the new ones were barely stronger than the old ones.
-Many were of the same strength or even weaker.
+Many were the same strength or even weaker.

-However, according to a study by Google, 45% of Americans change their password following a data breach.
+However, according to a Google study, 45% of Americans change their passwords after a data breach.

 Source: IEEE Security & Privacy, Google